Stroll and scoff: 11 Autumn walks with pubs

-Is there anything better than a beautiful Autumnal walk that ends in a pub lunch?
-Stroll and scoff your way across Bucks & Oxon.
+Is there anything better than a beautiful Autumnal walk that ends in a pub lunch? (spoiler alert: NO).
+Here's my starter for 10 across Bucks & Oxon.

-The clocks may have gone back but there’s plenty of day time left for a crisp Autumn walk – followed, of course, with a pint or lunch in a cosy pub!
-Here’s my pick of 10 pubs with great walks nearby, but clearly it’s just a start as there are soooooo many.
+The sun may have gone in, but there’s plenty of day time left for a crisp autumn walk – followed, of course, with a pint or lunch in a cosy pub!
+Here’s my pick of 11 pubs with great walks nearby, but clearly it’s just a start as there are soooooo many.
 Feel free to add your recommendations in the comment box below – the more the merrier.

 The Mole Inn, Toot Baldon

 This attractive stone country inn, only five miles south of Oxford but in full countryside, offers high standard gastro fare, with an emphasis on local provenance.
 There’s a neat landscaped dog-friendly garden terrace, and a lovely walk that takes you from St Lawrence’s church across fields, a stream and a mostly flat walk.

 With fantastic views of the river, al fresco dining and popular with Inspector Morse to boot, The Trout is perfectly placed for a ramble around Oxford’s beautiful Port Meadow.
 You’ll be walking 3.5 miles if you’re going one way, 7 miles if you’re attempting the circular route, which means you’ll have worked up enough of a healthy appetite to tackle one of the pub’s six Sunday lunch options.